 This foundation course introduces students to the marketing process and how it operates in today's dynamic organizations.
 The entire marketing mix is examined on a broad scale.
 Topics include: market segmentation and targeting strategies, market research, consumer behavior, product development, pricing policies, distribution and an overview of promotion.
-Provides a comprehensive overview of the exciting world of marketing.
+It provides a comprehensive overview of the exciting world of marketing.

+10-104-103

-10-104-103 Marketing Research
+Marketing Research

+3 credits